 - The Royal Administration in Dublin: This was made up of mainly Old English and was led by James Butler, Earl of Ormond.
 He came from one of the original Old English settlers but still considered himself Protestant.

-Battles took place for control of Ireland but none of the groups were strong enough to totally defeat the others.
+Battles took place for control of Ireland but none of the groups was strong enough to totally defeat the others.
 O’Neill defeated Munro in battle in Benburin in 1649 but was not equipped to take the rest of Ulster.

 In England, the civil war was coming to an end and whoever took control there would soon try to settle affairs in Ireland as well.
 In 1649 Charles I was executed and soon a parliamentary army was on it’s way to Ireland.
 It’s leader …… Oliver Cromwell.